Skip to content

-I need to upload (POST) a file that uses an extension that's blocked by AWS WAF.
+I want to upload (POST) a file that uses an extension that AWS WAF blocks.

 Short description

-- The SQL injection and cross-site scripting (XSS) rules are sensitive to files that contain random characters in their metadata.
-These random characters might invoke web ACL rules due to their similarity to an actual XSS or SQL injection signature in AWS WAF.
+• The SQL injection and cross-site scripting (XSS) rules are sensitive to files with random characters in their metadata.
+These random characters might invoke web access control list (web ACL) rules because of their similarity to XSS or SQL injection signatures in AWS WAF.

-First, review the common rules that might block file uploads.
-If a common rule isn't blocking the upload, then consider additional options to allow blocked files.
+If a common rule doesn't block the upload, then use a different option to allow blocked files.

 Resolution

-File uploads blocked by SQLi_BODY and CrossSiteScripting_BODY rules
+File uploads that SQLi_BODY and CrossSiteScripting_BODY rules block

-Check the terminatingRuleMatchDetails field in the AWS WAF comprehensive logs for the rule information.
+Check the terminatingRuleMatchDetails field in your AWS WAF logs for rule information.

 Note: The terminatingRuleMatchDetails field populates only for SQLi_BODY and CrossSiteScripting_BODY attacks.